 Come Sunday morning, I'd decided to have another session with the fritillaries and the forecast was a lot better so I set off to the usual spot under clear skies.
 It was nice and cool with a nice dew blanketing the grasses and flowers and just a light breeze so I was hopeful of some slightly different shots.
 My eye is obviously in this year (or there are a lot more butterflies about) as I found three roosting fritillaries within just a few minutes of searching, all covered in dew though some more sheltered than others, with the following phone image an example of one.

 We then carried on, with Dad finding a cracking Emperor dragonfly on the path.
 A real beauty but it didn't hang around.
 A few more Silver-Washed Fritiallaries were seen and by now it was very warm so nothing was settling.
 The camera remained packed away but it was great to see everything buzzing about, with a lovely male Chalkhill Blue of note, along with numerous sightings of the usual suspects, including 10+ Dark Green Fritillaries.
 We then decided to move on to Lineover Woods and spent a good couple of hours exploring the southern half of the reserve.
 Plenty of Silver-Washed Fritillaries seen (no decent pics sadly) but no White Admirals and no hairstreaks (which would've been a bonus) but a great walk all the same with some stunning views.
+Here's Dad enjoying the view after an unpleasant and steep climb!

 Keywords: